ethers/btcToEther/README.md

 1. First, go to EthereumBitcoinSwap and choose which ether ticket you want to get.
 Note the ticket ID, `Bitcoin address` and the total price `bitcoinAmount`.
 1. `python btcToEther.py genwallet`, enter a password
 1. Make sure you write down the password or otherwise keep it safe, and make sure you backup your wallet file (saved at btcToEtherWallet.json by default, you can use -w to save it somewhere else)
-1. Send the `bitcoinAmount` into the intermediate address provided.
+1. Send the `bitcoinAmount` into the intermediate address (`python btcToEther.py getbtcaddress`).
 If you change your mind, you can still get the bitcoins in the intermediate address.
-1. If you do not have any ethers already, decide an `etherFeePercent` for the 3rd party that will indirectly send you the ethers in the ticket you chose.
+1. If you do not have any ethers already, decide an `etherFeePercent` for the 3rd party that will submit (2) Ethereum transactions for you.
+Important: you may specify `etherFeePercent` of zero, but take a big risk that the required Ethereum transactions will not be performed for you.
 1. Use `python btcToEther.py makeAndSignTx <etherFeePercent> <bitcoinAmount> <Bitcoin address>` to create a raw Bitcoin transaction and hash.
 Do not broadcast this
 Bitcoin transaction.
 A few steps later, you will give the hash only, to a 3rd party.